murthymuddu/kendo-docs/web/listview/basic-usage.md

         </div>
     </script>

+> Please note that the ListView item template must have only one root element - in this case this is `div.product`.

 Next, we'll initialize the ListView by referring the template and a result set from the service to be displayed:

     var dataSource = new kendo.data.DataSource({